-Due to the nature of the Company's operations, the Board considers liquidity risk faced by the Company as minimal.
+The Company's main financial liability consists of the Perpetual Capital Notes that have a maturity date concurrent to that of the main financial asset.
 The most significant cash outflow consists of the payment of interest expense on the perpetual capital notes.
 The timing of its cash outflows falls due on the same dates of the cash inflows from the loan receivable.

+Furthermore, other liabilities, which are payable within one year, are not significant.
 The Board considers its available cash resources as enough to meet other cash outflows which mainly consist of administrative expenses.